 - Customize the burrito with pickled jalapeños, poblano peppers, avocado slices, green chiles, or diced bell pepper.

-A large, non-stick pan is the best way to cook chorizo and scrambled eggs.
+A large non-stick skillet is the best way to cook chorizo and scrambled eggs.
 Use a silicone spatula or wooden spoon so you don’t disturb the coating on the pan.

 The full recipe with measurements is in the recipe card below.

-Step 1: Warm the oil in a large non-stick skillet over medium heat.
-Add the potatoes and onions.
-Cover and saute for 10 minutes until they become tender.
+Step 1: Heat oil in a large non-stick skillet over medium heat.
+Add the potatoes and diced onions.
+Cover and cook for 10 minutes, until the potatoes are tender.

 Step 2: Remove the lid and cook until the potatoes turn golden brown.
 Then, stir in the scallions and cook for 30 seconds.